kentcdodds/code-clock/README.md

 Clock in and clock out with code-clock.
 Helps to keep a log of how much time you spend working with a file in your project.

+Using git timestamps helps, but you're not working the entire time between timestamps. code-clock comes in handy when you want to keep track of the time you're actually working.

+It's also really useful when you want to see what you did during a specific time of work.
+Just look at the commit history on the `.csv` file that code-clock makes for you and you'll see everything that has changed with the lines that were added to the `.csv`.

 ##Install:

 `npm install code-clock -g`